jurtasun/rcds_intro_nextflow/chapter1/README.md

 ### Chapter 1.
 Introduction to `Groovy`

 `Nextflow` is a domain specific language (DSL) implemented on top of the `Groovy` programming language, which in turn is a super-set of the `Java` programming language.
 This means that `Nextflow` can run any `Groovy` or `Java` code.
+It was created to make it easier to write and manage complex workflows, especially in fields like bioinformatics and data science.

-You have already been using some `Groovy` code in the previous sections, but now it's time to learn more about it.
+As we will see, `Nextflow` uses `Groovy` syntax under the hood.
+Before running any `Nextflow` syntax, let's dig a little deeper into `Groovy` itself, as understanding how it works will help us write more powerful and flexible workflows in `Nextflow`.

 ### 1.1.
 Basic `Groovy` syntax.